-Applications for our Summer Studentships must include a significant microscopy component and should come from a suitable host academic on behalf of the student.
+Applications for our Summer Studentships must include a significant microscopy component and should be submitted by a suitable host academic on behalf of the student.
 Students who are in their first or final year are not eligible.
-The Studentship is offered on the understanding that a 500 word project report is completed by the student by the end of the period of study and submitted to the RMS.
-The report should be in the form of an abstract with Introduction, Materials & Methods, Results and Discussion.
-It should also include images/data.
+The Studentship is offered on the understanding that a 500 word project report is completed by the student at the end of the period of study and submitted to the RMS.
+The report should be in the form of an abstract with Introduction, Materials & Methods, Results and Discussion and should also include images/data.
 The report will be published in the RMS infocus magazine.

-If you have any questions, please contact Debbie Hunt.
+If you have any questions about this award please contact Debbie Hunt.

 Find out more about RMS Membership

 Six Summer Studentships were awarded in 2021, they were to:

 - Barbara Altenhuber, University of Leeds

 Last year’s RMS studentship recipient has since been offered and accepted a PhD position in Cambridge, partly thanks to the highly successful project that they were able complete with the studentship and that played a big role in them being offered the position.
 This clearly demonstrates to me how much the studentship makes a difference to the career of students.